Crisis Assessment Tool (CAT)

 - – immediate/intensive action – This level of rating indicates a need that requires immediate or intensive effort to address.
 Dangerous or disabling levels of needs are rated with this level.
 A child who is not attending school at all or an acutely suicidal youth would be rated with a ‘3’ on the relevant need.

-In order to enhance the reliability of the CSPI, anchor points have been designed to facilitate the translation of levels of each indicator into the four action levels described above.
+In order to enhance the reliability of the CAT, anchor points have been designed to facilitate the translation of levels of each indicator into the four action levels described above.
 It should be noted that these anchor points represent guidelines.
 Since it is not feasible to exhaustively define all circumstances that might fit a particular level, the assessor may use some clinical judgment to determine the rating when no clear choice is obvious.
-This judgment should be guided by a decision on the appropriate level of action required for the specific A primary goal of this tool is to further communication with both the individual youth and family and for the youth’s system of care.
+This judgment should be guided by a decision on the appropriate level of action required for the specific indicator.
+A primary goal of this tool is to further communication with both the individual youth and family and for the youth’s system of care.
 As such, consistency and reliability in the use of this tool is important.
 Therefore, formal training is required prior to any staff completing this tool based on an actual crisis assessment.

-Please note that a 30 day window is used.
+Please note that a 30-day window is used.
 This window is just to remind the rater that the interest is in describing the child or adolescent’s immediate needs in this regard.
 The use of the word ‘history’ in many of the ratings of ‘1’ refers to lifetime history.
-In other words, if a youth attempted suicide five years ago but is not actively suicidal, a rating of ‘1’ would be The CSPI includes items regarding substance abuse.
+In other words, if a youth attempted suicide five years ago but is not actively suicidal, a rating of ‘1’ would be appropriate.
+The CAT includes items regarding substance abuse.
 Youth and family responses to questions about these items may suggest the likelihood of a co-occurring substance use disorder or, may suggest that the youth is presenting signs, symptoms, and behaviors influenced by co-occurring issues.
 The purpose for these questions is not to establish the presence or specific type of a substance abuse disorder, but to alert clinicians to the impact substance abuse may have on the individual’s crisis.